Instagram was bought by Facebook for a cool one billion dollars.

 Since then, the company has hit their stride with just about everyone and their mother jumping onto the growing platform.
 With the increase of users on Instagram, many are seeking ways to use it as a marketing platform and grow their following.

-There are many ways to do this, but it takes a plan to grow a following effectively.
+There are many ways to do this, but you need a plan to grow your Instagram following the right way.

 In this post, I’ll take you through the steps of how to set up an engaging profile, maximize the potency of each post, and interact with people in order to continually grow your following and gain exposure to your brand on Instagram.